wesbiggs/ideas/did-link.md

 1. Retrieve the DID document associated with the DID using the registered DID method resolver.
 2. Examine the service list within the DID document.
 Find the first service entry with type "DIDLink" and a matching id and determine the serviceEndpoint.
+3. Check the ownership proof for the service by verifying the signature over the service `id` with the public key indicated.
-3. Retrieve the CID indicated by the serviceEndpoint value from the IPFS network.
+4. Retrieve the CID indicated by the serviceEndpoint value from the IPFS network.
+5. Ensure that the public key used in the retrieved file is the same as that used with the service proof.
-4. Verify the signature field within the retrieved file.
+6. Verify the signature field within the retrieved file.
-5. Use the target property within the retrieved file to respond to the IPNS lookup.
+7. Use the target property within the retrieved file to respond to the IPNS lookup.

 Note that the "ttl" field can be used to implement a caching strategy to limit the number of lookups required for both the DID and the DIDLink CID.